airayzing/Help-Docs-v2/product-guides-and-training/whatsapp-bot-creation-with-automated-onboarding.md

 ## **Step 2:** Create a WhatsApp bot & go through the WhatsApp Automated onboarding process

-### 2.1 Register your bot on ChatbotWorld
+### 2.1 Register your bot on Romulus

-1. Login to your ChatbotWorld Portal and Click the "Create Bot" button on the top right.
+1. Login to your Romulus Portal and Click the "Create Bot" button on the top right.
 2. Select "WhatsApp" as the platform on the next page.
 3. Provide the required details and follow the bot creation process.
 4. Scan the QR Code and initiate a WhatsApp message to create the demo bot 1st.